madalinpopa/ubuntu-server-automation/README.md

 ansible-playbook -i inventory.yml packages.yml
 ```

-But if we want to be more specific and run only a specific task in the playbook, we can add tags to our tasks in the playbook and run only the tasks with the specified tags.
-Let's do this with the `caddy.yml` tasks.
+Now, is time to introduce some other Ansible concepts.
+As you can see often we do changes in our Caddy configuration, but we run the whole `packages.yml` playbook to apply the changes.
+This is not a problem when we have a small number of tasks, but as the number of tasks grows, it can be time-consuming to run the entire playbook.

+Therefore, we can use tags to run only specific tasks in the playbook.

 In `packages.yml` playbook, add the `caddy` tag to the `caddy.yml` tasks: